ONSdigital/prototype-kit-template/README.md

 <p>This page uses design system version 66.0.0.</p>
 ```

+## Additional class attributes

+Certain functions have been integrated into the form summary to accommodate specific use cases:

+- You can hide a question from summary by assigning the "js-question-no-summary" class to the form element on the page.
+- You can return a multi line answer by assigning the "js-multiple-line-answer" class to the form element on the page.

 ### Custom JavaScript

 If you need to add custom JavaScript to your prototype, the build system will automatically look for a file called `index.js` in your prototype.
 Gulp will convert your JavaScript to ES5 code.
 You can refer to the example folder to see how to include the JavaScript in your template.